The Landscape of problematic papers in the field of non-coding RNA: Materials and Methods

-\textit{Paper Mill Papers}.
-Paper mill papers originate from two sources: 1) Online lists of suspicious articles released on blogs of social media, such as ``Dark Satanic Papermills" on For Better Science and ``The Tadpole Paper Mill" on Science Integrity Digest; and 2) Papers tagged as paper mill based on retraction notices.
-The common terminology used in retraction notices is as follows: ``authorship for sale", ``suspicious changes in authorship", ``manipulation of the authorship", ``email addresses associated with multiple researcher accounts", ``carried out by a third party", ``third party involvement", and ``similarities with (un)published articles from a separate third-party institute" \cite{JDIS:Amend}.
-Out of $2,961$ retracted papers, $1,165$ are identified as originating from paper mills.
+\textit{Paper-mill papers}.
+We further identified a subset of retracted papers associated with paper mills.
+These were identified from two sources: online lists of suspicious papers posted on blogs or social media platforms, and retraction notices that explicitly indicated third-party involvement or paper-mill-like behavior.
+Indicative phrases in retraction notices included ``authorship for sale", ``suspicious changes in authorship", ``manipulation of authorship", ``email addresses associated with multiple researcher accounts", ''carried out by a third party", ``third-party involvement", and ``similarities with (un)published articles from a separate third-party institute" \cite{JDIS:Amend}.
+Using these criteria, we identified $1,165$ of the $2,961$ retracted papers as paper-mill-related.